William Howard Taft High School (San Antonio): Marching Band

 The Taft Raider Band has over 190 students from Communications Arts and Taft.
 The band qualified for the state marching contest in 2014.
 They participate in Region 29 and Area H UIL competitions.

 Taft Raiders football

-In December of 2001 the Taft Raiders competed in the 2001 class 5A Division 1 State Championship game.
+In December 2001 the Taft Raiders competed in the 2001 class 5A Division 1 State Championship game.
 The Taft Raiders faced the Mesquite Skeeters at Alamo Stadium in San Antonio,Texas.
 But the Taft Raiders would lose to the Skeeters by a final score of 14-13.
 And the Taft Raiders became 2001 State runner-up.